 On Inspection Day

-Before you leave the property, make sure all of your animals are secured.
+- Make sure animals aren’t an issue: Before you leave the property, make sure all of your animals are secure.
 Most home inspectors prefer that animals are taken off the premises, but you can secure them in a crate on the property if necessary.

 Subscribe for Free Printables

 Join our mailing list to receive exclusive access to free giveaways once a month.